 These giant soufflé omelets are developed by the famous restaurant and hotel, La Mère Poulard, that dates back to 1879 and of which famous personalities have dined in in the past (e.g. Ernest Hemingway and Yves Saint Laurent).

 TRIVIA: It is said that this fare was ‘invented’ during the 80s to make customers stay longer despite the tide!

-However, there has actually been an event last March 20, 2015 when an exceptionally high spring tide happened (as caused by the ‘supermoon’) which resulted to a wall of water that was as high as a 4-storey building!
+However, there has actually been an event last March 20, 2015, when an exceptionally high spring tide happened (as caused by the ‘supermoon’) which resulted in a wall of water that was as high as a 4-story building!
 This literally cut off the Mont Saint Michel island, and this has become the highest sea level in the area.
 (Due to copyright issues, I can’t share the photo here on my blog, but head on to this article and you’ll see photos of this happening!)

 There are a few hotels within Mont Saint Michel that you can book into; however, it’s helpful to note that since this is a highly isolated touristy area, the prices of these accommodations can be quite expensive (especially with the high demand as there are only a few hotels in this small island).
 So…

 MY TIP: It’s best to NOT book your stay within the walls.
-Try to find an accommodation elsewhere around the area and just make your trip to Mont Saint-Michel as a day trip.
+Try to find accommodations elsewhere around the area and just make your trip to Mont Saint-Michel a day trip.